matoanbach/Starter-Kit/Project6/Project6.1/README.md

 ## Overview

 Project 6.1 involves creating a system where an ESP32 wirelessly transmits strain gauge sensor values to a computer.
-This project enhances the capabilities of an earlier setup by incorporating wireless data transmission, allowing remote monitoring of sensor data.
+This project enhances the capabilities of an earlier setup (we can resuse project4.ino) by incorporating wireless data transmission, allowing remote monitoring of sensor data.

 ## Material